Wrongful Termination Laws in Pennsylvania

 Signs You May Have a Wrongful Termination Case

 If you have recently been fired, it can be hard to determine whether you were wrongfully terminated.
 Though employers can fire you without cause, they may give you a reason to make the termination appear legitimate.
-If you have noticed any of the following signs, you may want to reach out to an attorney:
+If you have noticed any of the following signs of wrongful termination, you may want to reach out to an attorney:

 How to Handle Wrongful Termination Cases